-VCs dispense with niceties during Capitol riots: “Never talk to me again” – TechCrunch
+VCs dispense with niceties during Capitol riots: ‘Never talk to me again’ – TechCrunch

 To the extent that Walk’s public political stance may turn off some talented founders who “would just prefer their investors shut up and write checks,” that’s “ok,” too, says Walk.
 “We don’t believe we need to compromise our values in order to be successful.”

 Shakir meanwhile suggests that she doesn’t always have the luxury of tuning out politics entirely.
-For one thing, she considers those who terrorized the nation’s capital today “angered perpetrators of a jingoistic, supremacist ideology that is not only normalized but actually incited by the highest branch of our government and amplified via social media.”
+For one thing, she considers those who terrorized the nation’s capital all afternoon “angered perpetrators of a jingoistic, supremacist ideology that is not only normalized but actually incited by the highest branch of our government and amplified via social media.”

 More, she notes, “Given my focus on healthcare, so much of my own thesis development and so many of my conversations have inevitably been informed by the pandemic, which—for better or worse—has become politicized.”